September 2, 2021

 If your team is spread across the world, you need not worry as there are training platforms with features designed to boost social interaction and ensure the success of your global workforce’s learning.
 This is where EdApp’s Virtual Classroom feature shines which resolves the challenge of reaching and connecting to your teams in an effective and engaging way.
 Video meetings can be linked directly to a course for discussion to foster collaboration through the exchange of ideas, knowledge, and experiences.
 Conferences are easy to set up and can be hosted on your preferred third-party platforms such as Zoom and Microsoft Teams.

 Hands-on learning means that your trainees will be learning particular skills and tactics while doing the job that they are preparing for.
-In most cases, companies like yours find it more effective to provide a hands-on training experience to their employees versus applying other learning techniques.
-On-the-job training has the benefit of providing knowledge and experience at the same time, and often this means that the learning curve is significantly reduced.
+In most cases, companies like yours find it more effective to provide a hands-on training experience to their employees versus applying other learning techniques and types of training.
+On-the-job training for employees has the benefit of providing knowledge and experience at the same time, and often this means that the learning curve is significantly reduced.
 In a lot of situations, employees who learn through doing, find it easier to adapt to other processes within their scope of employment.
 It is also easier to train people who are practical/visual learners with on-the-job training, instead of classroom training.
 Other people who find it easier and more efficient to train on the job are employees who are transitioning to a new role or adding new responsibilities to their current duties.
 They will not have to spend production time in a classroom and they may prefer not to go to training sessions that make them feel less accomplished.

-Unfortunately, things don’t always go as planned and sometimes the situations that workers face are not listed in the employee handbook.
+Unfortunately, things don’t always go as planned and sometimes the situations that workers face are not listed in the employee handbook or not during staff training and development.
 When these sorts of things come up, it takes some common sense, industry knowledge, and good old experience to have them handled.
 A worker that is new to an industry, company, or department will not usually have the necessary experience to handle unnatural situations they aren’t trained for.
 However, if they are trained on the job, they will have a chance to see veteran employees in action and learn what to do if the same situation comes up again.
 This type of knowledge is vital to the success of any business and is one of the great benefits of on-the-job training, given that most of these situations are not predictable.
 Also, it isn’t usually possible for traditional training managers to prepare their trainees for something unexpected.
 In a way, on-the-job training will help some employees to think on their feet and find out-of-the-box solutions to out-of-the-box problems.

 You might also be interested in: